darulannas/Darul-Network-Engineer-Portfolio/Mikrotik/MTCNA/06-nat-basic/README.md

 **1. Project Overview**

-This lab demonstrates how Network Address Translation (NAT) is configured on a MikroTik router to enable communication between private and public networks.
+This lab covers the implementation of Network Address Translation (NAT) on a MikroTik router to enable communication between a private LAN and an external network.
-NAT allows internal devices to access external networks (internet) and also enables selective exposure of internal services to external users.
+NAT allows internal devices to access the internet using a single public IP address, while also enabling inbound access to specific internal services through port forwarding.

+Before applying NAT configuration, the router must already have a working basic setup and LAN structure.
-This lab builds upon the initial configuration from Lab 1 and introduces both source NAT (masquerade) and basic destination NAT (port forwarding), which are fundamental concepts in MTCNA.\
+This lab assumes that the initial configuration from Lab 1 (Internet Access) and the bridge configuration from Lab 3 (Switching) have been completed.

+This scenario reflects real-world network deployments where NAT is applied on top of an existing network infrastructure, and it aligns with fundamental concepts in MTCNA.
 <br>

 **2. Network Topology**